Aider-AI/aider/docs/benchmarks.md

 on all the ChatGPT models except `gpt-4-32k`, using a variety of edit formats.
 The results were quite interesting:

   - Asking GPT to return an updated copy of the whole file in a standard markdown fenced code block proved to be the most reliable and effective edit format across all GPT-3.5 and GPT-4 models.
-The results from this `whole` edit format are shown in solid blue in the graph.
+The results for this `whole` edit format are shown in solid blue in the graph.
-  - Using the new functions API for edits performed worse than the above whole file method for all models.
+  - Using the new functions API for edits performed worse than the above whole file method, for all the models.
 GPT-3.5 especially produced inferior code and frequently mangled this output format.
 This was surprising, as the functions API was introduced to enhance the reliability of structured outputs.
 The results from these `...-func` edit methods are shown as patterned bars in the graph (both green and blue).
   - The performance of the new June (`0613`) versions of GPT-3.5 appears to be a bit worse than the February (`0301`) version.
 This is visible if you look at the "first coding attempt" markers on the first three blue bars and also by comparing the first three green `diff` bars.
   - As expected, the GPT-4 models outperformed the GPT-3.5 models in code editing.

 The quantitative benchmark results align with my intuitions about prompting GPT for complex tasks like coding.
-It's beneficial to minimize the "cognitive overhead" of formatting the response, allowing GPT to concentrate on the task at hand.
+It's beneficial to minimize the "cognitive overhead" of formatting the response, allowing GPT to concentrate on the coding task at hand.
 As an analogy, imagine a slack conversation with a junior developer where you ask them to give you the code for some new feature.
 Will they produce better code if you ask them to type out the